-[2 Ways] How to Factory Reset a MacBook Air/Pro
+[Step-By-Step] How to Factory Reset Your MacBook Air or Pro

 Are you facing sluggish performance, software glitches, or privacy concerns on your trusty MacBook Air or MacBook Pro?
 Over time, it's not uncommon for these issues to accumulate, and a factory reset might be the key to rejuvenating your Mac and starting afresh.